DR. KIMBERLY MOFFITT

 Executive Director of MSU Foundation Inc.

-Howard was instrumental in enabling Morgan to complete The Anniversary Campaign, the largest campaign in the University’s history, which raised $54 million in private funds and attracted some 13,000 donors.
-During her tenure she has presided over the most successful fundraising years in the University’s history.
+During her tenure at Morgan Howard presided over a decade of historic giving and was instrumental in enabling Morgan to complete The Anniversary Campaign, the largest campaign in the University’s history, which raised $54 million in private funds and attracted some 13,000 donors.

-Prior to coming ton Morgan in 2011, she served as the National Director of Individual and Planned Giving at the United Negro College Fund and Director of Development at the University of Maryland School of Social Work.
+Prior to her tenure at Morgan, she served as the National Director of Individual and Planned Giving at the United Negro College Fund and Director of Development at the University of Maryland School of Social Work.

 Morgan State UniversityBreaking the M.O.L.D.
 Initiative